ublue-os/website/docs/images/bazzite/FAQ.md

 Flatpak applications (installed from *Discover* or *GNOME Software*) update twice a day automatically.

-You can however force update to the whole system (base packages, applications, and containers) at any time by opening your host terminal and entering `just update` then reboot your device after it has finished.
+You can force an update to the whole system (base packages, applications, and containers) at any time by opening your host terminal and entering `just update` then reboot your device after it has finished.

 ### Steam Deck and HTPC images (*bazzite-deck* and *bazzite-deck-gnome*, etc.)

 Similar to SteamOS, updates are handled by Steam.
 In Game Mode, go to Settings > System > click "Apply"

-Alternatively, you can open a host terminal and enter `just update` then reboot your device after it has finished.
+Alternatively, you can open a host terminal and enter `just update`, then reboot your device after it has finished.

+## How does updating to a new Fedora point release work?

+Your system should automatically update when our new builds based on that new point release are ready.
+Bazzite usually aims for the same day when the new Fedora releases.
+Advanced users can test early builds by rebasing to them when avaliable at their own risk.

 ## Do I have to reboot after every system update or layering a package?